EhouarnBeriotOConnell/Write-ups/HeroCTF_V3/White_Market/README.md

 We have one more thing though: we have a time limit and writing an image+pytesseract is kinda slow.
 So we will run the program a couple times first to store id corresponding to each b64 chunk.
 We will do it this way:

-When recieving data:
+When receiving data:
-if we already have id ==> just get the associated price if not ==> Generate image, run pytesseract to retrieve id, then get the associated price
+if we already have id ==> just get the associated price if not ==> Generate image, run pytesseract to retrieve id, store id, then get the associated price

 This way, each time we run the program it will be faster, until we get enough/all ids and it gets fast enough.

-So here is the script:
+### Script

 ```python
 from pwn import remote
 import base64